Essentials for good health

 I felt that it is high time to convey this knowledge so I began with listing the most important points using this simple design, and will do the rest as soon as time allows.

-First of all, I want to emphasize that this is not a case against vegetarianism.
+First of all, I want to emphasize that this website not a case against vegetarianism.
 Vegetarian food has important health advantages, and it is perfectly possible to be well nutrified with vegetarian food, but it requires awareness of what nutrients may become deficient, especially if one shifts to vegetarian diet in a region where it has not belonged to the cultural tradition.

-I think it is conceivable that people who switch over to vegetarianism in adult age may have a weaker ability to transform and assimilate some essential nutrients found in vegetarian foods than those grown up as vegetarians (this might perhaps be the case for beta-carotene, see vitamin A).
-Therefore they may need to supplement some of the essential nutrients or take more of them (it is known from genetics that important genes that are not needed while growing up, can be irreveribly switched off).
+I think it is conceivable that people who switch over to vegetarianism in adult age may have a weaker ability to transform and assimilate some essential nutrients found in vegetarian foods than those grown up as vegetarians (this might perhaps for example be the case for beta-carotene, see vitamin A).
+Therefore they may need to supplement some of the essential nutrients or take more of them (it is known from genetics that important genes that are not required while growing up, can be irreveribly switched off).

 I believe that the modest advantage for vegetarian over meat diet, reported by science, would turn to a greater difference in favour of vegetarianism if the vegetarians became more aware of nutritional requirements and potential deficiencies.